Become a Volunteer!

 Meal teams consist of five to 15 people aged 10 years and older, who provide and serve a hot, nutritious meals to youth at the Teen Meal Program.
 Meal Team Members provide food, prepare, and serve the meals, and clean the kitchen.
 Meal service is available in the University District (seven days a week), Auburn (Wednesday).Teen Feed serves 40-70 youth each night in the University District and 20-35 youth each night in the Auburn location.
 Meal cost averages range from $150 to $250.
 Corporate groups looking for team-building activities and social or civic groups make great meal teams!

 Meal Team participation, on a one-time or recurring basis is subject to availability.
 Requirements include a completed Volunteer Orientation (Meal Team lead only), Confidentiality Agreement and Meal Team Application, and a $15 WA State Food handlers permit for Meal Team Leads and backups.
-We suggest but don’t require for everyone on your team.
-For more information, please reach out to firstname.lastname@example.org
+We suggest but don’t require for everyone on your team to have a food handlers permit, but the Lead and Co-lead need one.
+For more information, please reach out to email@example.com

 Advocate volunteers are responsible adults over 18 years of age, who provide consistency and relationship during the Teen Feed meal 6-8:30pm.
-Advocate volunteers are present at tables building connections with youth, support coordination staff and community partners.
-They build resiliency with our youth and provide a “family” of care.
-Advocate volunteers receive special training, shadow time and will be assigned an experienced Advocate volunteer mentor. *Currently (1/1/2017) Teen Feed is recruiting primarily for Tuesday, Wednesday and Saturday night Advocates, dependent on requests.
-LGBT, male gender and Advocates of color are encouraged to apply**
+Advocate volunteers are present at nightly meals building connections with youth, support coordination staff and community partners.
+They provide a “family” of care.
+Advocate volunteers receive special training, shadow time and will be assigned an experienced Advocate volunteer mentor. *Currently (11/10/2020) Teen Feed is recruiting primarily for Monday, Friday and Saturday night Advocates, dependent on requests.
+LGBTQA+, and male gender and all Advocates of color communities are encouraged to apply**

 Two hours, one day a week for a minimum of six months of service – one year preferred.
 Requirements include a completed Volunteer Orientation, Advocate Application, Confidentiality Agreement, and Washington State Patrol background check.
 Free additional training is provided.
 For more information, please reach out to firstname.lastname@example.org